The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 Based on the research work in~\cite{Chall-Jour021}, the data encrypted should maintain privacy when stored in IoT cloud storage.
 The author developed a cipher-text-policy attribute-based encryption scheme, which assigns access control to the cloud.
 With the help of this model, the data is secured against the plaintext attack.

+Data sharing happens frequently in the internet of medical things (IoMT).
+The issue is that many devices are resource constrained so encrypting that data is not always possible using traditional methods.
 In~\cite{Chall-Jour025}, the proposed framework suggests using CVaR to identify risk based on channeling delay.
 The authors optimally developed a branch-and-check (BNC) approach with minimum cost and latency.
-Based on the results obtained, the author advocate that the unnecessary operation cost can be minimized and optimize.
+Based on the results obtained, the authors advocate that the unnecessary operation cost can be minimized and optimized to provide secure transmission of data.

 Next, Sharma, et al.~\cite{Chall-Jour027} proposed an LABSE scheme and a model that is IoT-based on cloud medical applications.
 The system is beneficial in real-time scenarios where the security and privacy of patient data are secured.
 In~\cite{Chall-Conf004}, the authors proposed a secure system for data privacy that helps in accessing the data which is in an encrypted format.
-The author matches the attributes and collects the partial attributes with several advantages.
-To meet privacy-preserving, the authors of~\cite{Chall-Conf019} suggested an encryption approach with the keyword, which supports a multi-user environment with the inverted index for Cloud-IoT Platforms.
+The authors match the attributes and collect the partial attributes with several advantages.
+To meet privacy-preserving requirements, the authors of~\cite{Chall-Conf019} suggested an encryption approach with the keyword, which supports a multi-user environment with the inverted index for Cloud-IoT Platforms.

 In \cite{Chall-Conf023}, the first-ever accountable and revocable large universe Multi-Authority with decryption based on additive groups in Edge-Cloud IoT is presented.
 This scheme is fixed securely in the oracle model under the q-DPBDHE2 assumption, providing service quality Loss-aware privacy protection.
 Similarly, in~\cite{Chall-Conf028} the authors present a concept of a data bank to secure user sensitive data by controlling the devices and contains several layers from IoT objects to web and mobile devices in the top layer.
-The authors of~\cite{Chall-Conf029} focus on the privacy and security of cloud-based IoT environments.
+The authors of~\cite{Chall-Conf029} focused on the privacy and security of cloud-based IoT environments.
 They addressed analyzing and comparing current approaches in ensuring fundamental security requisites and securing intercommunication of IoT.

-The ciphertext-policy attribute-based signature directs who can decrypt to the data owners.
-Also, by merging PUFs with the blockchain technology, the authors of~\cite{Chall-Jour041} created a privacy-aware authentication protocol for multi-server CE-IoT systems.
-By using a one-time physical identification and the keyed-hash function, the genuine correlations of CRPs are twice encoded into mapping correlations~(MCs).